jacquev6/Chrones/README.md

 The ambition of Chrones is to accurately measure and report durations down to the millisecond.
 No nanoseconds in this project!
+Overhead introduced by Chrones is less than a second per million instrumented blocks.

 How it works
 ============